DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 Navigate to: **Care services >  Billing > Billing transactions**

 1. Select **New billing transaction,** a pop-up window will be displayed
-2.  **Customer account –** Enter the customer account that is responsible for paying the invoice, this may be the client or a third party.
+2.  **Customer account –** Enter the customer account that is responsible for paying the invoice; this may be the client or a third party.
 3.  **Client account –** Enter the Customer account for the client who received the service or item
 4.  **Billing code –** Enter the Billing code required for the service or item to be billed
-5.  **Start date –** Enter the date the service being billed for started to be provided or if it is an ongoing service enter the first day to be billed, usually the next day after the last date that has previously been billed. eg. If it is overnight accommodation enter the date of arrival here or if it is ongoing accommodation enter the first day to be billed.
-For items enter the date the item(s) was provided.
+5.  **Start date –** Enter the date the service being billed for started to be provided or if it is an ongoing service, enter the first day to be billed, usually the next day after the last date that has previously been billed. eg. If it is overnight accommodation, enter the date of arrival here, or if it is ongoing accommodation, enter the first day to be billed.
+For items, enter the date the item(s) were provided.
 6.  **End date –** Enter the date the service being billed for ceased to be provided or the last day to be billed if it is an ongoing service.
-Eg. If it is overnight accommodation enter the departure date or if it is ongoing accommodation enter the last day to be billed.
-For items enter the date the item(s) was provided.
+Eg. if it is overnight accommodation, enter the departure date, or if it is ongoing accommodation, enter the last day to be billed.
+For items, enter the date the item(s) was provided.
 7.  **Rate –** Enter the per quantity rate
 8.  **Quantity –** Enter the quantity to be billed
 9.  **Amount –** The system will calculate the amount based on the rate and quantity
 10. **Description** – The system will auto-populate the description from the billing code, it can then be edited.
 The description is what will appear as the description on the transactions line of the customer invoice.
 11. Select **OK** then **Refresh**
 12. Open the billing transaction by clicking on the **Billing transaction id**
-13. **Invoice number –** If this transaction is to be added with other transactions that have a specific invoice number add the invoice number.
-If this transaction will be invoiced on its own or other transactions to be included on an invoice do not include an invoice number (ie. The invoice number will be system generated) leave the invoice number blank.
+13. **Invoice number –** If this transaction is to be added with other transactions that have a specific invoice number, add the invoice number.
+If this transaction will be invoiced on its own or other transactions to be included on an invoice, do not include an invoice number (ie. the invoice number will be system-generated); leave the invoice number blank.
 14. **Transaction type** – Only Billing and Adjustment are relevant to Community or Disability care.
-Billing is used for standard transactions, however,r if a transaction is an adjustment that is related to previous transactions and organisation policy is to identify these separately, the adjustment option can be selected.
+Billing is used for standard transactions, however,r if a transaction is an adjustment that is related to previous transactions and the organisation policy is to identify these separately, the adjustment option can be selected.
 15. **Provided by** – Enter the name of the person who provided the service if this is required
-16. **Billing account name** – The system will default a Billing account name based on the settings, however, if this is not correct select the correct Billing account name.
+16. **Billing account name** – The system will default a Billing account name based on the settings; however, if this is not correct, select the correct Billing account name.
 17. **External funding code** – Select the external funding code if there is a likelihood that this transaction may later be converted to a funding claim using the Funder switch function
-18. **Service code** – if the client has a service entry this will default to the current service entry, however, if there is no service entry or the service was provided by a different service code then this should be entered or edited.
+18. **Service code** – if the client has a service entry this will default to the current service entry; however, if there is no service entry or the service was provided by a different service code then this should be entered or edited.
 19. **Client Reference** – Enter if a client reference number is required for the invoice or other reasons
 20. **Method of payment** – Enter the method of payment only if it is required to be different from any other billing transactions for the customer or from their customer account.
 Any billing transactions with different Methods of payment will generate separate invoices
 21. **Financial dimensions** – Enter the financial dimensions (cost centres etc.) for the control or debtor account part of the transaction.
 These do not have to be the same as the Offset dimensions but usually are.